 The programme combines training in quantitative and qualitative research methods with courses offering perspectives from the Institute’s core disciplines, including Anthropology, Sociology, History, Law, Political Science and Political Economy.

-The programme also includes the completion of a Capstone Project, where students work with one of the Graduate Institute’s partner organizations, as well as professional skills workshops, providing students with the professional tools necessary for effective analysis and ethical decision-making.
+The programme also includes the completion of a Capstone Project, where students work with one of the Graduate Institute’s partner organisations, as well as professional skills workshops, providing students with the professional tools necessary for effective analysis and ethical decision-making.

 To earn a Master in Development Studies, students must complete a total of 120 credits over four semesters.